BikeWalk NC envisions a state where anyone can choose to bicycle, roll, run, and walk as practical, healthy, safe and active transportation.

 Recent News and Happenings

-Read rest of article… Friendly Driver Program in Fayetteville
+Read rest of article… Bring our Friendly Driver Program to Your Community!

 BikeWalk NC is the statewide advocacy organization for bicyclists and pedestrians.
 We work through education, advocacy and promotion to make it safer and more accessible to walk and bike for transportation, recreation, and health.
 Walkable, bicycle-friendly communities are more equitable and economically vibrant.